BenCaiello/PalmettoBUG/docs/source/SingleCellAnalysis.rst

 **Scaling details**

 The scaling option in PalmettoBUG scales data within in channel / antigen of the data.
-There are several different ways to scale the datainside PalmettoBUG:
+There are several different ways to scale the data inside PalmettoBUG:

 ..
 Important::
    The data is always **first** transformed using the data = arcsinh(data / 5) transformation commonly used in mass